StbyTrndo/StbyTrndo.github.io/index.markdown

   - image_path:
     alt: "Categories"
     title: "Categories"
-    excerpt: "Browse by Category"
+    excerpt: "Browse by category"
     url: "/categories"
-    btn_label: "Read More"
+    btn_label: "Check out Categories"
     btn_class: "btn--primary"

   - image_path:
     title: "About"
     excerpt: "More about the author"
     url: "/about"
-    btn_label: "Read More"
+    btn_label: "Learn More About Me"
     btn_class: "btn--primary"
 ---